 Costa Rica celebrates Juan Santamaría Day

-Costa Rica, lacking an army since 1948, doesn’t have many war heroes.
-The most notable exception is Juan Santamaría, a poor drummer boy from Alajuela.
+Costa Rica, lacking an army since 1948, has relatively few war heroes.
+Perhaps the most notable exception is Juan Santamaría, a poor drummer boy from Alajuela.

 Celebrated every year on April 11, Juan Santamaría Day commemorates the Costa Rican victory in the Battle of Rivas in 1856 against the U.S. citizen William Walker and his mercenary army.

 Sunday would typically be a day of celebration in Alajuela and across Costa Rica, but the coronavirus pandemic has hindered celebrations.

 “Today marks 165 years since we were called to face a challenge where we made history: the Battle of Rivas,” said President Carlos Alvarado, who participated in a small ceremony Sunday morning.